mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 Project Objectives:

 Extraction: I utilize the requests library and BeautifulSoup to scrape datasets from https://catalog.data.gov and the Chicago Sidewalk Cafe Permits dataset.
-Extraction: I utilize the requests library and BeautifulSoup to scrape datasets from https://catalog.data.gov and the Chicago Sidewalk Cafe Permits dataset.

 Transformation: Data manipulation and cleaning are accomplished using Polars, a high-performance data manipulation library written in Rust.

-Data Profiling: YData Profiling is employed to create dynamic data reports and facilitate data profiling, quality assessment, and visualization, providing insights into data quality and characteristics.
 Data Profiling: YData Profiling is employed to create dynamic data reports and facilitate data profiling, quality assessment, and visualization, providing insights into data quality and characteristics.

 Loading: Transformed data is saved in CSV files using Polars.